grdw/grdw/_posts/2021-11-04-project-euler-29-distinct-powers.md

 }
 ```

-The next step would be to push all the vectors into another vector and checking if the previous vector has already passed once before.
-However, comparing `<Vec>'s` with each other is going to be a big fat pain.
+The next step would be to push all the `list` vectors into another vector and checking if the previous vector has already passed once before.
+However, comparing `<Vec>'s` with each other is going to be a pain.
 Especially when the vector for 100^100 looks like: 200 2's followed by 200 5's.
-To be a little blunt: this isn't going anywhere.
-In theory, we could solve it like this, but this is going to be way too complicated.
+In theory, we could solve it like this, but there might be an easier way.

+**Finding an easier way out ...**
 There has to be an easier solution.
 Perhaps it's: only the perfect numbers will be in here more than once?
 Perhaps the Wikipedia article on Exponentiation [1] can be of use?
 In that article they mention some interesting facts which may or may not be of use.
 One of the things that catches my eye is their power table.

 So a couple of things that catch my eye: